MicrosoftDocs/defender-docs/defender-endpoint/mac-support-perf.md

 - Microsoft Defender for Endpoint version (Platform Update) 100.90.70 or newer
 - If you have [Tamper protection](tamperprotection-macos.md) turned on in block mode, use [Troubleshooting mode](mac-troubleshoot-mode.md) to capture real-time-protection-statistics.
 Otherwise, you will get null results.

+> [!TIP]
+> As a general best practice, it is recommended to update the [Microsoft Defender for Endpoint agent to latest available version](linux-whatsnew.md) and confirming that the issue still persists before investigating further.
 To troubleshoot and mitigate such issues, follow these steps:

 1. Disable real-time protection by using one of the methods in the following table, and then observe whether performance improves.
 This approach helps narrow down whether Microsoft Defender for Endpoint on macOS is contributing to the performance issues.